 Their friendship was deep and meaningful, yet their disagreements and rivalries were legendary.
 While they frequently praised each other’s published works in public, they were hesitant to do so in private.
 Tolkien was critical of Lewis’ Narnia books, particularly the religious aspects.
 He believed the Christian archetypes were far too overt and evident, and that the works’ popularity would encourage heresy.

-Learn More About Oxford
+Learn More About Tolkien's and Lewis' Oxford

 -